gsoft-inc/ov-igloo-ui/packages/Radio/README.md

 # Radio

-Use radio buttons to present each item in a list of options where users must make a single selection.
+Use Radio components to be part of an options list where users can only make a single choice.

 <Example />